Fort Myers Florida LSAT Course offerings

 Online LSAT Course

-- More than eighty hours of instructional videos by TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT
+- More than one hundred hours of instructional videos by TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT

 - Full access to the LSAT study tools in our Online Resource Center—here, students can score LSAT Prep Tests, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, improve their understanding of arguments with the Flawed Methods of Reasoning database, access specific questions using the LSAT Search Engine, and review special bulletins concerning the LSAT and law school admissions